OlGe404/ansible-collections/README.md

 # Run tests using the vagrant driver for molecule
 scripts/molecule-test.sh docker_ce
 ```

-If those commands work, you are good to go.

 ### Scope
 Each role should serve one purpose like "install a package on a debian-like distro".